ankurp/Apple-Web-Push-Notification-Rails/README.md

 ### Customize
 If you need to change the password or location of the certificates later you can change it in the web_notification_package_initializer.rb file.

 The package sent to Apple is inside `notfication/web_package` folder in Rails.root.
 Customize the icons inside icon.iconset folder.
 You can also customize the `website.json` which was genereated using the values specified in the generator.
-Checkout the Apple documentation link below to see what values you need to set in the json file.
+Checkout the [Apple documentation] link to see what values you need to set in the json file.

 ### Apple Callback to Controller
 All request from Apple regarding the web package will be sent to `apple_web_notifications_controller.rb` which you can customize or you can change the generated routes in the routes.rb file and send the Apple callback methods to your desired controller.